Wirecloud/agile-dashboards/intersect-list-operator/README.md

 ## Settings

-There are no preferences for this operator.
+No settings needed for this operator to work.

 ## Wiring

 ### Input Endpoints

-"First list": <list> The first of the two lists to be intersected.
+- `Original List A`: List to be intersected with `Original List B`.

-"Second list": <list> The second of the two lists to be intersected.
+- `Original List B`: List to be intersected with `Original List A`.

-### Output Endpoints
+## Output Endpoints

-"Intersected list": <list> The result of the two lists being intersected.
+- `Intersected List`: This endpoint provides a list with the items of `Original List A` that match the ones of `Original List B`.

 ## Usage